 DNA patents and genetic testing are still rapidly evolving and hotly debated topics in the legal and scientific communities.
 At this point, gene patents are no longer approved, but synthetic DNA can be patented.
 This is a complex issue that usually requires the help of a professional lawyer who specializes in patents and intellectual property.

 If you need help with DNA patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.